An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 Suppose that there are at least two geodesics from $x=\eta(0)$ back to the root of the geodesic tree.
 Then it would be the case that there exists $\delta > 0$ such that for sufficiently small $\epsilon > 0$ there is a $j$ such that either $\tau_{j+1}-\tau_j \geq \delta$ or $\wt{\tau}_{j+1}-\wt{\tau}_j \geq \delta$.
 By Lemma~\ref{lem::noreflectedcsbp}, this a.s.\ does not happen, from which the result follows. \end{proof}

 We will later also need the following lemma, which gives an explicit description of the time-reversal of the L\'evy process whose corresponding CSBP is used to generate a L\'evy net.

 \begin{lemma} Suppose that $\alpha \in (1,2)$ and $W_t$ is an $\alpha$-stable L\'evy excursion with positive jumps (indexed by $t \in [0,T]$ for some $T$).
 That is, $W_t$ is chosen from the natural infinite measure on excursions of this type.
 Then the law of $W_{T-t}$ is also an infinite measure, and corresponds to an excursion of a Markov process that has only negative jumps.
-When the process value is $c$, the jump law for this Markov process is given by a constant times $a^{-\alpha-1} (1-a/c)^{\alpha - 2}$. \end{lemma} \begin{proof} This is a relatively standard sort of calculation about time-reversals of L\'evy excursions.
-The L\'evy excursion can be understood as a limit of measures obtained by starting an ordinary $\alpha$-stable L\'evy process with negative jumps at $\epsilon$, and renormalizing the measure by a constant so that the probability of exceeding $1$ before reaching zero is of constant order.
+When the process value is $c$, the jump law for this Markov process is given by a constant times $a^{-\alpha-1} (1-a/c)^{\alpha - 2}$. \end{lemma}

-The conditional law of the time-reversal, given the process up to a stopping time, is (roughly speaking) that of an $\alpha$-stable L\'evy process with negative jumps {\em conditioned} to have a record minimum of value zero (i.e., not to ``jump past'' zero first).
-Intuitively, this means that when considering the probability of a negative jump of magnitude $a$, one has to weight by the probability an $\alpha$-stable L\'evy process from the new location, i.e.\ from $c-a$, will have a record minimum at exactly zero.
-Of course this probability is zero, but one may instead consider the probability that it has a record minimum within $(0, \epsilon)$ and compare the rate of scaling as $\epsilon \to 0$.
+Lemma~\ref{lem::levyreversal} is a relatively standard sort of calculation about time-reversals of L\'evy excursions.
+See, for example, \cite[Theorem~4]{ch1996levy}.
+For completeness, we will give a proof just below.

-The dimension of the record minima range for an unconstrained $\alpha$-stable process with negative jumps is given by the index $\alpha - 1$ (see \cite{bertoinlevybook} and the footnote in Section~\ref{subsec::spheresassymetricholes}).
-Essentially we are conditioning on the event that this process includes zero, which we approximate by the probability that it includes a point in $[0, \epsilon]$.
-If we start at height $(c-a)$ then the probability of this scales like $\bigl( \frac{\epsilon}{c-a}\bigr)^{2 - \alpha}$.
-(Note that for a random fractal subset of $[0,1]$ of dimension $d$, we would expect the probability that it intersects an $\epsilon$-length interval to scale like $\epsilon^{1-d}$.)
-This is an $\epsilon$-dependent factor times $(c-a)^{\alpha - 2}$, which is precisely the extra factor that appears in the statement of Lemma~\ref{lem::levyreversal}. \end{proof}
+\begin{proof}[Proof of Lemma~\ref{lem::levyreversal}] Fix $\epsilon > 0$ and let $V_t$ be an $\alpha$-stable L\'evy process with only upward jumps with $V_0 = \epsilon$.
+Let $\tau = \inf\{t \geq 0 : V_t = 0\}$.
+Then the law of $V_{t-\tau}$ is given by that of an $\alpha$-stable L\'evy process with only downward jumps conditioned to be non-negative stopped at the last time that it hits $\epsilon$ \cite[Chapter~VII, Theorem~18]{bertoinlevybook}.
+When starting from a positive value, this process can be constructed explicitly from the law of an $\alpha$-stable L\'evy process with only downward jumps by weighting it by a certain Radon-Nikodym derivative.
+To be more precise, recall that the \emph{scale function} \cite[Chapter~VII.2]{bertoinlevybook} $\xi$ for an $\alpha$-stable L\'evy process with only downward jumps is given by $\xi(u) = \alpha u^{\alpha-1}$.
+Suppose that $U$ has the law of an $\alpha$-stable L\'evy process with only downward jumps with $U_0 > 0$.
+Then the Radon-Nikodym derivative of $U|_{[0,t]}$ conditioned to be positive with respect to the (unconditioned) law of $U|_{[0,t]}$ is given by